 Adrenergic and Cholinergic Receptors in Blood Vessels

 Most arteries and veins in the body are innervated by sympathetic adrenergic nerves, which release norepinephrine (NE) as a neurotransmitter.
 Some blood vessels are innervated by parasympathetic cholinergic or sympathetic cholinergic nerves, both of which release acetylcholine (ACh) as their primary neurotransmitter.
-Neurotransmitter binding to the adrenergic and cholinergic receptors activates signal transduction pathways that cause the observed changes in vascular function.
+Neurotransmitter binding to the adrenergic and cholinergic receptors activate signal transduction pathways that cause the observed changes in vascular function.

 NE preferentially binds α1-adrenoceptors to cause smooth muscle contraction and vasoconstriction.
-Similar responses occur when NE binds to postjunctional α2-adrenoceptors located on some blood vessels.
+Similar responses occur when NE binds to postjunctional α2-adrenoceptors on some blood vessels.
 NE also binds weakly to postjunctional β2-adrenoceptors, which causes vasodilation (this can be observed during alpha adrenoceptor blockade), although this vasodilator effect of NE is relatively minor and overwhelmed by alpha adrenoceptor-mediated vasoconstriction.
-Circulating epinephrine (EPI) binds with high affinity to smooth muscle β2-adrenoceptors to cause vasodilation in some organs; however, the effect EPI is very concentration dependent.
+Circulating epinephrine (EPI) binds with high affinity to smooth muscle β2-adrenoceptors to cause vasodilation in some organs; however, the effect of EPI is very concentration dependent.
 While EPI has a higher affinity for β2 than postjunctional α1 or α2-adrenoceptors, at high concentrations it does bind to the postjunctional α1 and α2-adrenoceptors, which can override the vasodilatory effects of β2-adrenoceptor stimulation and produce vasoconstriction.

 Some arterial blood vessels in skeletal muscle of dogs and cats (but not humans) are innervated by sympathetic cholinergic nerves that release ACh and cause vasodilation.
 In species having sympathetic cholinergic nerves, their activation may contribute to active hyperemia in skeletal muscle, particularly at the onset of exercise.
 Sympathetic cholinergic nerves controlled by hypothalamic thermoregulatory nuclei play an important role in producing cutaneous active vasodilation when skin and body core temperature increase in warm environments.

 Drugs are available for blocking vascular adrenergic receptors.
 Alpha-blockers, for example, are used in treating hypertension.
 Some of the alpha-blockers are relatively selective for a specific receptor subtype, whereas other as non-selective.
 Drugs such as atropine block muscarinic receptors.